red-game-dev/ThePipeline/README.md

 8. **Api Error Handling**: Api fetcher instance could have automatically handling the errors going to the error store, therefore would not require to configure anything from your end and just call with a specific key.

-9. **Storybook**: Separate the data layer and ui layer testing, along the advantage to view a demo of your isolated component.
+9. **Storybook**: Implement more stories and make sure to separate the data layer and ui layer testing, along the advantage to view a demo of your isolated component.
+Furthermore solve the issue of UnoCSS error upon starting storybook (Doesn't break any functionality, just annoying error).

 Furthermore can discussed